You need to setup an AWS SNS HTTPS endpoint for this integration!

 If this is the first time you edit the SNS topic policy, you should see a default entry like this:

-If the topic contains already a policy, you have to add an entry to the
+You have to add an entry to the

 - Replace ARN with your SNS topic ARN that you created for marbot.